 After receiving his associate's degree in culinary arts, Bryce worked in restaurants for several years until moving to Orange County, California in 2005, where he was hired as a cook for Orange Coast College in Costa Mesa.
 Bryce has traveled to Germany to see the Culinary Olympics, and has visited the flavorful Tuscan region of Italy.
 In 2011, he achieved the rank of Certified Chef de Cuisine by the American Culinary Federation.
 He has worked for one of California's top catering companies and recently started doing work for an award-winning food truck.
 He also enjoys teaching culinary classes to the public as a community education instructor.

-Laura Marie Strunk, chef at University of Notre Dame, was awarded first place in the 12th annual Culinary Challenge, held at the NACUFS national conference on July 12, 2012.
-Strunk won the challenge and a gold medal from the ACF with her dish, "Citrus-Cured Sauteed Flounder with Vanilla Bean Beurre Blanc and Panko Fennel Crusted Fried Oyster and Citrus Pearls with Pan Caramelized Rutabaga and Carrots, Black Barley Pilaf and Zucchini Coulis."
+ACF gold medal for her dish, "Citrus-Cured Sauteed Flounder with Vanilla Bean Beurre Blanc and Panko Fennel Crusted Fried Oyster and Citrus Pearls with Pan Caramelized Rutabaga and Carrots, Black Barley Pilaf and Zucchini Coulis."

 Laura began her career in 1997, as an American Culinary Federation apprentice at the University of Notre Dame.
 Upon completion, Laura accepted the position of Floor Chef at the University's North Dining Hall.
 She later accepted the position of Chef, responsible for the production of all catering function meals, serving over 8,000 events yearly.
 In 2006, Laura won the Midwest Regional Culinary Challenge, went on to receive a bronze medal at the National Culinary Challenge and achieved her goal by becoming a Certified Executive Chef through the American Culinary Federation.